 Originally Published: September 1, 1993 - Last Updated / Reviewed On: February 26, 2015

 Columbia requires an MMR immunization.
 Other schools I have attended also require a TB test.
 Why does CU require the MMR but not the TB test?

 Students who come from countries in which TB is prevalent should be screened for tuberculosis with a skin test before coming to the University.
-Some students may be required to do so.
 You may want to talk about this recommendation with your own health care provider prior to attending school.

 To document your immunity to MMR, Morningside campus students can download the MMR form from the Columbia Health website and take it to the Columbia Health Immunization Compliance Office.
 You can also go to the Immunization Compliance Office, located in Alfred Lerner Hall room 503 to pick up and fill out the form.
 Students who are unsure of their immunization status may have a blood test at Medical Services (Morningside) or the Student Health Service (CUMC) to test for immunity to these diseases.